What is Uswitch?

 How do I know if my new energy supplier is reliable?

-Uswitch commissioned YouGov, one of the UK's leading market research companies to conduct a survey of gas and electricity customers.
-With our survey results you will be able to get an insight into customers' satisfaction with their current gas and electricity suppliers and read customers' reviews.
+Uswitch commissions YouGov, one of the UK's leading market research companies, to conduct a survey of gas and electricity customers every year.
+With our 2024 survey results, you'll be able to get an insight into customers' satisfaction with their current gas and electricity suppliers.

 What if I'm moving house?